Tsugawa007/SocialDistance/README.md

 <br>

 ## A Social distance program  that is easier and faster to make!
-This is a program that measures Social distance for 30 seconds using AI X CORE.
+This is a program that measures Social distance for 30 seconds using AI CORE X.
 If you have no AI expertise,You can make it quickly using python.

-What is AI X CORE？
+What is AI CORE X？
-:https://jellyware.jp/aicorex/
+**(Sorry, the website is written in Japanese.
+Please translate with Google TranslateSorry and read it)** :https://jellyware.jp/aicorex/

 <br>
 <br>

 ## Envioroment
-・AI X CORE
+・AI CORE X
 ・OpenVino version is " 2020 1"